rstatsinger/contrast-java-webgoat-docker/README.md

 ## Prerequisites: A Contrast Security account, experience with Docker, and a web browser

-Note: if you run Windows, I suggest you install VirtualBox on it, create a Linux VM inside VirtualBox, install Docker on the VM, and run the Docker steps from there.

 This lab should take you less than 30 minutes to get up and running.
 If you have trouble, definitely reach out to me!

 If you don't already have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account at https://www.contrastsecurity.com/contrast-community-edition.